 Olivia Newton-John: I’ve adjusted to living with cancer, which I am very lucky to say I’m able to do.
 I’m doing really well.
 I think that this journey has increased my gratitude, really, because when you’ve had cancer a few times, and you don’t know the outcome, you’re just grateful for the moments you’re having, or the days you’re having, or the hours you’re having.
 I think it’s also made me more accepting of anything.
 This too will pass.
 I will get to the other side, and I intend to live for a much longer time, even though if you ask for the diagnosis and you have stage IV breast cancer that’s metastasized to your bones, you could paint a pretty ugly picture.
 But I’m painting a good one.
 I feel really good.

 SurvivorNet: You’ve been open about using medical marijuana to help with pain and stress during your cancer journey.
 Have you been receiving other treatments, too?

 Olivia Newton-John: I believe in the holistic approach of using everything you can that you’re comfortable with.
 So I do that.
 I’m taking anti-estrogenic pharmaceutical pills [hormone treatment].
 I take a lot of herbal supplements like turkey tail and Graviola and B17 and D and high doses of vitamin C, which I get through Camu Camu, which is an Amazonian plant.
 Other supportive herbal treatments have also really helped me.
 My husband [John Easterling] makes me cannabis tinctures, which he grows for me.
-Many different herbs have helped me with sleep and pain, and with cannabis, I was able to wean myself off of morphine after being in the hospital with a broken sacrum [from the breast cancer metastasis].
+Many different herbs have helped me with sleep and pain.

 SurvivorNet: Can you talk a bit about how these herbal treatments have been a complement—rather than a replacement—for conventional cancer treatment?